The things I love most about travelling aren’t the beautiful places I’ve visited, the amazing food or the gorgeous hot weather. No.

 Apart from one or two others, I think we were the only tourists, but that wasn’t such a bad thing.
 It meant we got to see and be amongst local Thais going about their daily lives.

 Next up – we headed for Chiang Mai’s Grand Canyon.
 There was a 50 Bhat entry fee, that’s roughly £1.20, but I’d say it’s a bargain as I could have easily spent the whole day here!

 The Grand Canyon is a fairly new attraction around 30 minutes outside of the city.
 The site was used as a soil mine before it became abandoned and later turned into the giant pond it is today.
 It’s visited by hundreds on a daily basis all wishing to walk along the narrow steep bank, swim in open water, or take a dive from the top of the cliffs.
 The water is 32m deep, but there are lifeguards around so don’t worry if you need a little helping hand.

-As I’m not a strong swimmer, well I can just about swim (but get tired after 10 seconds), I decided to sit back and just enjoy the view.
-After 5 minutes of watching everyone else having the time of their lives I couldn’t keep still.
+As I’m not a strong swimmer.
+Well, I can’t really swim.
+After 5 minutes of watching everyone else having the time of their lives, I couldn’t keep still.
 I was itching to get in on the action too.
 I wanted to take the 8m jump off the cliff into the open water.

-After a bit of encouragement from the girls, and a hint of pressurisation from Dalya of course (just kidding), I got strapped up into my life jacket, practiced jumping & holding my nose with one of the lifeguards and then took the plunge.
+After a bit of encouragement from the girls, and a hint of pressurisation from Dalya (just kidding), I went for it.
+I got strapped up into my life jacket,

 For a girl who can barely swim this was a massive achievement for me.
 So I’m very happy I did it 🙂